Baqend/guide/src/topics/push/index.md

 ## Device Registration

+### General Information about Device Class

 A registered device is represented in Baqend by the Device class.
-The Device class contains the `deviceOs` field with the platform name of the registered device, currently `Android` or `IOS`.
-For `Web Push` see instructions [below](#web-push-registration).
+The Device class contains the `deviceOs` field with the platform name of the registered device, currently `Android`, `IOS` and `Web Push`.
 To register a new device, you must first obtain a device token with your used mobile framework.
 With the token, you can then register the device on Baqend.

 You don't have to register a device every time your app initializes: Use the `Device.isRegistered` flag to check whether it is really necessary.
 As illustrated below, you thus only have to request a device token if the device is currently not registered: